Nonprofit Controls Project

 Note: This site is intended for the use of All Volunteer Organizations (AVOs) that have no employees and typically have no physical office space available for exclusive use.
 The controls recommended have been designed for AVOs and in some cases would not be appropriate for larger nonprofit organizations.
 It is strongly recommended all nonprofits in Pennsylvania consider joining the Pennsylvania Association of Nonprofit Organizations (PANO) that makes available to its members numerous excellent resources and training.
 The cost of membership in PANO is determined on a sliding scale based upon the size of the organization.

-The following accounting students at Misericordia University have contributed to this project facilitated by Dr. Fred J Croop, CPA, CMA, MBA, Dean of the College of Professional Studies and Social Sciences: Samantha Baloga, Kevin Fitzgerald, Taylor Miller, Tia Miller, Linda Murphy, John Olenik, Nadine Pocceschi-regis, Merissa Reap, Sara Hogan Rutt, and David Smolsky.
+The following accounting students at Misericordia University have contributed to this project facilitated by Dr. Fred J Croop, CPA, CMA, MBA, Professor of Business: Samantha Baloga, Kevin Fitzgerald, Taylor Miller, Tia Miller, Linda Murphy, John Olenik, Nadine Pocceschi-regis, Merissa Reap, Sara Hogan Rutt, and David Smolsky.
 Many thanks to the practicing accountants who were kind enough to be interviewed by the students and shared their expertise: William D. Durkin, Thomas Felver, Ray L. Knaub, Jr., Brain T. Kelly, Barbara Sanders, and Michelle Valenti.
 Finally, special appreciation also goes to Misericordia University professional staff members Jennifer Drouse, Stephen Filipiak, and Paul Krzywicki along with Standards for Excellence Director at the Pennsylvania Association of Nonprofit Organizations, Tish Mogan for all they have done to support the project.